Irishstevie/dupfinder/README.md

 ## Disclaimer

-For any questions or issues, feel free to open an issue or contact the repository owner.
+For any questions or issues, feel free to open an issue.

 Happy coding!

 ## Support Me
 Grab me a coffee
 https://ko-fi.com/irishstevie

+## My Discord